 In the ordinary course of business, we grant non-interest bearing trade credit to our customers on normal credit terms.
-We maintain an allowance for doubtful accounts receivable which is based upon our historical collection experience and expected collectability of the accounts receivable.
+We maintain an allowance for doubtful accounts receivable, which is based upon our historical collection experience and expected collectability of the accounts receivable.
 In an effort to reduce our credit risk, we (i) establish credit limits for all of our customer relationships, (ii) perform ongoing credit evaluations of our customers' financial condition, (iii) monitor the payment history and aging of our customers' receivables, and (iv) monitor open orders against an individual customer's outstanding receivable balance.

-We establish specific reserves for those accounts which file for bankruptcy, have no payment activity for 180 days or have reported major negative changes to their financial condition.
-The allowance for bad debts amounted to 1.0% and 0.9% of accounts receivable at June 30, 2011 and March 31, 2011, respectively.
-Bad debt expense for the fiscal year ended March 31, 2011 was \$0.2 million, while during the three months ended June 30, 2011, we recorded bad debt expense of less than \$0.1 million.
+We establish specific reserves for those accounts that file for bankruptcy, have no payment activity for 180 days, or have reported major negative changes to their financial condition.
+The allowance for bad debts amounted to 1.0% and 0.9% of accounts receivable at September 30, 2011 and March 31, 2011, respectively.
+Bad debt expense for the fiscal year ended March 31, 2011 was \$0.2 million, while during each of the three and six months ended September 30, 2011, we recorded bad debt expense of less than \$0.1 million.

 While management believes that it is diligent in its evaluation of the adequacy of the allowance for doubtful accounts, an unexpected event, such as the bankruptcy filing of a major customer, could have an adverse effect on our future financial results.
-A hypothetical increase of 0.1% in our bad debt expense as a percentage of sales during the fiscal year ended March 31, 2011 would have resulted in a decrease in reported operating income of approximately \$0.3 million, and a decrease in our reported net income of approximately \$0.2 million.
-Similarly, a 0.1% increase in our bad debt expense as a percentage of sales for the three months ended June 30, 2011 would have resulted in a decrease in reported operating income of less than \$0.1 million, and a decrease in our reported net income of less than \$0.1 million.
+A hypothetical increase of 0.1% in our bad debt expense as a percentage of sales during the fiscal year ended March 31, 2011 would have resulted in a decrease in reported operating income of approximately \$0.3 million and a decrease in our reported net income of approximately \$0.2 million.
+Similarly, a 0.1% increase in our bad debt expense as a percentage of sales for the three and six months ended September 30, 2011 would have resulted in a decrease in reported operating income of \$0.1 million and \$0.2 million, respectively, and a decrease in our reported net income of less than \$0.1 million during each period.